subsite/tunnelman/README.md

 Features to implement:

-- In-app editing of configuration files
 - Password prompt for connections without key-authentication
-- Support for more remote and dynamic (SOCKS) tunnels
+- Support for remote tunnels and dynamic (SOCKS) tunnels
 - App indicator (top panel indicator menu)
 - Packaging to .deb or AppImage or something